What we do

 Gloucestershire Care Providers Association is a membership body open to all independent providers of social care (private, not-for-profit and charitable organisations) delivering care to people in their own homes, in a residential or a nursing setting within Gloucestershire.
 Our members work with older people, people with learning difficulties and people with disabilities.

-We hold monthly meetings with a speaker giving the opportunity to exchange views, network and obtain information on a topical issue.
+We hold regular meetings with a speaker giving the opportunity to exchange views, network and obtain information on a topical issue.
 We send weekly email newsletters to ensure that members are kept up to date with events, local or national government policy & regulatory changes that impact on the Independent Sector.
 Membership of GCPA is considered a sign of a progressive organisation, committed to delivering the highest standards of care and keen to play an active part in the county’s wider social care community.

 Representatives of the Gloucestershire Care Providers Association attend regular strategic and liaison meetings with Social Services Officers, to discuss and review contracts, procedures and other issues.
 We also work very closely with the NHS throughout the county, working together on a variety of initiatives aimed both at tackling immediate issues facing vulnerable people and designing better ways of working for the future.